the-prophecies/crispy-journey/README.md

 * [ISO C 98](https://www.iso.org/standards.html)

 ### Methodology
-The gravity force is defined by:
+Every object in the universe attracts every other object The gravity force is defined by:

 ![](gravity_force.png)

-Due to it being a separable differential equation, it can be solved to result in the following expression for P(t).
 Where:

-> r: relative growth coefficient
+> Fg: gravitational force
 >
-> K: capacity of the population
+> m1 & m2: masses of the two objects
 >
-> t: time since a base point
+> r: separation between the two objects
 >
-> p(t): growth function
+> G: universal gravitational constant
 >
 The growth rate depends on a growth coefficient multiplied by the response capacity of the population.